Analyzing the Price-to-Earnings Ratio of Crown Castle Inc (CCI) - News Heater

 CCI’s Market Performance

-Crown Castle Inc (CCI) has seen a 7.71% rise in stock performance for the week, with a 6.53% gain in the past month and a -6.64% plunge in the past quarter.
-The volatility ratio for the week is 2.74%, and the volatility levels for the past 30 days are at 2.62% for CCI.
-The simple moving average for the last 20 days is 5.84% for CCI’s stock, with a simple moving average of -15.57% for the last 200 days.
+CCI’s stock has fallen by -1.64% in the past week, with a monthly rise of 1.06% and a quarterly drop of -6.96%.
+The volatility ratio for the week is 1.98% while the volatility levels for the last 30 days are 2.64% for Crown Castle Inc The simple moving average for the last 20 days is 3.43% for CCI’s stock, with a simple moving average of -16.04% for the last 200 days.

 Analysts’ Opinion of CCI